spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 In the example above this would result in the following output: `<article name="Scandinavian Furniture">`.

 The option `export.annotations` contains a list of automatic annotations you want Sparv to produce and include in the output.
-You can run `sparv annotations` to see what annotations are available.
+You can run `sparv modules --annotators` to see what annotations are available.
+Some annotations listed here contain curly brackets, e.g. `{annotation}:misc.id`.
+This means that the annotation contains a wildcard (or in some cases multiple wildcards) that must be replaced with a value when using the annotation in the `export.annotations` list (e.g. `<sentence>:misc.id`).
 You can also read the section about [annotation presets](#annotation-presets) for more info about automatic annotations.

 If you want to produce multiple output formats containing different annotations you can override the `export.source_annotations` and `export.annotations` options for specific exporter modules.
 The annotations for the XML